buley/personal/src/content/failure.md

 4. Allow myself to acknowledge the emotional impact of failure, even if I don't dwell on it

 Failure doesn't define me—but **how I refine myself after failure does.** My goal is to make sure that **I'm not just learning from failure, but also evolving in how I handle it.**

----

-*Every setback is an opportunity for refinement, but refinement requires both analysis and acknowledgment.*